-• Dust fallout: Generally, dust fallout results were well within both residential and non-residential thresholds.
-MPM has a dustsuppression programme in place at the TSF.
+- · Dust fallout: Generally, dust fallout results were well within both residential and non-residential thresholds.
+MPM has a dustsuppression programme in place at the TSF - · Return-water dam: The RWD operating compartment was silted and full of vegetation.
+This compartment is planned to be desilted and vegetation cleared after a Bathymetric survey planned for this year

-- Return-water dam: The RWD operating compartment was silted and full of vegetation.
-This compartment is planned to be desilted and unvegetated following a Bathymetric survey planned for this year. - MPM keeps a register of all environmental and social complaints received from surrounding communities.
-Complaints are recorded in the grievance register and feedback is given to the complainant within 30 days of receipt.
+MPM keeps a register of all environmental and social complaints received from surrounding communities.
+These are recorded in the grievance register and feedback given to the complainant within 30 days of receipt.

-Summary version of tailings facility EPRP for facilities that have a credible failure mode(s) that could lead to a flow failure event Emergency preparedness and response plan
+Summary version of tailings facility EPRP for facilities that have a credible failure mode(s) that could lead to a flow-failure event Emergency preparedness and response plan

-Modikwa extensively engaged downstream communities to create awareness and educate residents on the potential risks of a failure of the Modikwa TSF.
-The community engagement sessions were attended by local leaders, teachers, children and other members of the communities.
+Modikwa extensively engaged the downstream community to create awareness and educate residents on the potential risks of a failure of the Modikwa TSF.
+The engagement sessions were attended by local leaders, teachers, children and other members of the community.

-Subsequent to this engagement, an EPRP was generated in consultation with downstream communities, local authorities and other private emergency services providers, eg Mine Rescue Services.
-The EPRP at the Modikwa TSF involves early warning systems, responding to any abnormalities, emergency evacuation plans, evacuation and environmental rapid response plan.
+Subsequent to this engagement, an EPRP was generated in consultation with downstream community, local authorities and other private emergency services providers such as Mine Rescue Services.
+The EPRP will be shared with local authorities.
+The EPRP at the Modikwa TSF involves early-warning systems, responding to any abnormalities, emergency evacuation plans, evacuation and environmental rapid response plan.